If you’ve ever toyed with the idea of taking your pontoon for a camping trip, I highly suggest it!

 Obviously, make sure these don’t become wet on your boat ride.
 In fact, bring along a tarp to cover and keep the wood dry once you place it on land.

 If you use a canopy enclosure or tent on your boat, you can use a small cabin heater.
 Just make sure to plug it up to another power course that’s not your boat’s battery.
+We also recommend a carbon monoxide detector as a vital piece of boat safety equipment when using a heater inside an enclosure.

-Solar and LED lights
+Solar and LED Lights

 Other than safety lights, you’ll want at least a few light sources on board to be able to read or for the family to play games after dark.
 One easy way to manage this is to pick up some rechargeable solar lights and tie them to the pontoon.